W. B. Yeats

 the destructive sea versus the stable land-based tower or tree;

-changing era versus the safety of civilisation and tradition;
+the changing era versus the safety of civilisation and tradition;

 Maud/Helen/Venus versus Georgina/Anne;